Amsterdam/panorama_image_processing/README.md

 # panorama_image_processing
-Panorama docker with OpenALPR and OpenCV
+Panorama docker with OpenALPR, Dlib and OpenCV